mrizkimaulidan/fabula/README.md

 Yet another of instagram stories scraper.
 Downloading instagram stories without account.
 Not working if the instagram target are private.

-This tools using https://github.com/PuerkitoBio/goquery for parsing the HTML.

-And thanks to https://igpanda.com/ for providing the website and the API.
+Thanks to https://storiesig.info/en/ for providing the website and the API.

 Clone: